reportportal/agent-js-webdriverio/README.md

 When multiple files are run in parallel, for the current agent implementation this will result in multiple launches in the Report Portal.

+There are several options to merge them into one launch.

+### Option 1

 To merge them into one launch after the entire run is completed, specify the following option in the config:

 ```javascript